The Pacifism of Jesus

 No One Will Escape Punishment

-Death penalty: Death penalty is seen in the light of the fact that someone’s deeds deserve death.
+Death penalty: The death penalty is seen in the light of the fact that someone’s deeds deserve death.

 Sin against God: